lirmm/pid-workspace/README.md

 # What is it useful for ?

-The term "methodoloy" is supposed to cover all phases of code the development process.
+The term "methodoloy" is supposed to cover all phases of code development process.
 The goal is to provide a packaging system where people can easily share and reuse the projects they work(ed) on, either under source or binary format.
-Indeed, in the context of my laboratory (LIRMM, Montpellier, France), and more precisely for robotic teams, we had no real frame to develop and share our projects which lead to tremendously complex reuse of code.
+Indeed, in the context of my laboratory (LIRMM, Montpellier, France), and more precisely for robotic teams, we had no frame to develop and share our projects which lead to tremendously complex reuse of code.

 The basic idea is to use a CMake API to describe all aspects of the project in the most precise and formal way: software they generate ; projects then depends on ; git branches they define; available versions released ; prebuild binaries already available online ; documentation or licensing aspects and so on.
 This way PID automates everything related to software project development in a kind of standard "way of doing".